JackMechem/midi-to-key/README.md

 **This will be used in the configuration file later!**

 ```
-midi-to-key -ip 2 -ln               # Replace the 2 with what ever port you are using
+midirun -ip 2 -ln               # Replace the 2 with what ever port you are using
 OR
-midi-to-key --input-port 2 --listen # Replace the 2 with what ever port you are using
+midirun --input-port 2 --listen # Replace the 2 with what ever port you are using
 ```

 ## Running the Program <a name="running"></a>

 > Note: If there are any errors when trying to simulate keystrokes, try running with sudo.
-This is because midi-to-key accesses `/dev/uinput` directly.
+This is because midirun accesses `/dev/uinput` directly.

 ### Running With The Default Configuration Path <a name="running-default"></a>